 If you don’t have a place available at the reception or the venue until the reception starts, invite people back to the hotel or someone’s home to spend some time together.

-Guests can chat over light refreshments or just hang out together.
-This is a great option if someone in your family or friend group has a larger place or a bit of land perfect for socilaizing.
+Guests can chat over light refreshments or hang out together.
+This is an excellent option if someone in your family or friend group has a larger place or a bit of land perfect for socializing.

 7. Head to a local bar or restaurant for hors d’oeuvres.

-If you need a place between the wedding and reception, offer to spend time with your guests at a nearby bar.
-There are plenty of swanky bars that are a little more upscale and where your guests will fit right in.
+If you need a place to be between the wedding and reception, consider offering to spend time with your guests at a nearby bar.
+There are plenty of swanky bars that are a little more upscale, where your guests will feel right at home.

 If you’re having photos taken in between, you can always have a tab at a bar or restaurant and allow your guests to order what they’d like.
 However, it’s probably a good idea to have a maximum amount or set menu so that folks don’t overspend or get too full.